abpframework/abp/docs/en/Blog-Posts/2021-05-03-LeptonX/POST.md

 - Commercial ABP packages for all of the clients available, MVC, Blazor, and Angular that utilizes Pro packages
   - Client-specific packages that employ, provide and extend all of the features that `LeptonX-Pro` packages have.

-## Responsive (Lite and Pro)

-Since `LeptonX` is built on top of Bootstrap, it follows same responsive principles.
+As is seen above, `LeptonX` environment contains multiple projects that are designed for different kinds of users.

 ## Mobile-First (Pro Only)

 When people talk about Responsive Web Applications, they usually refer to a side menu or top menu that shrinks down into a hamburger menu which does not provide a good user experience for mobile users.

-Widely used native mobile applications usually employ a tab menu stick to the bottom of the screen.
+On the other hand, widely used native mobile applications usually employ a tab menu stick to the bottom of the screen.
 People have become acquainted with this type of experience.
 With this UX in mind, menus in the `LeptonX` theme switches to the tab menu on mobile resolution as opposed to the hamburger menu.

 ![An iPhone image showing LeptonX theme mobile application](./mobile1.png)